 A specific preoperative diagnosis of adhesions as a cause of bowel obstruction is difficult to confirm .
 However, because adhesions commonly involve the omentum or mesenteric fat, signs that indicate abnormalities of the normal architecture may indicate that adhesions are responsible for bowel obstruction.
 Signs include a "fat-bridging sign," which is a cord-like structure containing mesenteric fat that can bridge across the peritoneum; twisting of the mesentery (whirl signs); and tethering of the omentum.
 Adhesions are a frequent cause of closed-loop obstruction , which, in addition to the identification of abnormal bands on imaging, may appear as a sac-like clustering of intestine indicating that the intestine has herniated into an enclosed space .

-Tumor — Tumors, predominantly metastatic malignant tumors, are the second most common cause of small bowel obstruction, accounting for about 20 percent of cases .
+Tumor — Tumors, predominantly metastatic malignant tumors, are the second most common cause of small bowel obstruction, accounting for approximately 20 percent of cases .

 Primary tumor — Primary tumors of the small or large bowel may be responsible for symptoms and signs of small bowel obstruction.